mrhenrike/PrinterXPL-Forge/wiki/Home.md

 ## 🎯 What is PrinterReaper?

-PrinterReaper v2.4.2 is a **focused, powerful toolkit** built exclusively for **PJL (Printer Job Language)** penetration testing of network printers and multifunction devices (MFPs).
+PrinterReaper v2.5.1 is a **complete, powerful toolkit** for **penetration testing network printers**, supporting **PJL, PostScript, and PCL** with **4 network protocols**.
 It enables security professionals to discover, assess, and exploit printer vulnerabilities through an intuitive command-line interface.

 ### Key Features